6th Airborne Division: Rhine crossing

 British glider troops of the 1st Battalion, Royal Ulster Rifles digging in on the banks of the River Issel, Germany, after landing, March 1945.

 Whereas all other Allied airborne landings had been a surprise for the Germans, the Rhine crossing was expected, and their defences were reinforced in anticipation.
 The airborne operation was preceded by a two-day round-the-clock bombing mission by the Allied air forces.
 Then on 23 March 3,500 artillery guns targeted the German positions.
 At dusk Operation Plunder, an assault river crossing of the Rhine by the 21st Army Group, began.
 For their part in Operation Varsity, the 6th Airborne Division was assigned to Major General Matthew Ridgway's U.S. XVIII Airborne Corps, serving alongside Major General William Miley's U.S. 17th Airborne Division.

 Far East

-The 5th Parachute Brigade was sent to the Far East arriving after VJ Day, they were sent to protect and secure Dutch East Indies interest and property, as well as dealing with internal security in Java and Singapore, whilst disarming members of the Japanese Army till 1946.
-By this time they were sent back to Palestine to take part in peacekeeping with the rest of the 6th Airborne Division.
+After the end of the war in Europe, in May 1945, the division was selected to go to India and form an airborne corps with the 44th Indian Airborne Division.
+The division’s advance party, formed around the 5th Parachute Brigade, had already arrived in India, when the Japanese surrendered after the Atomic bombings of Hiroshima and Nagasaki.
+Following the surrender, the 5th Parachute Brigade was tasked with protecting and securing Dutch East Indies interests and property, dealing with internal security in Java and Singapore, and disarming members of the Japanese Army till 1946.